danfuzz/bayou/doc/coding-conventions.md

     the string `"bakeCake"` and the variable name `CODE_eatCake` for `"eatCake"` as part of the same enumeration.

+    This way is _especially_ preferred if the string values "leak" beyond the code, e.g., if they end up represented in databases or get transmitted across an API boundary.

   * The less recommended (but still acceptable, for now) way is to convert the constant value to `UPPER_SNAKE_CASE` and have that be the name.
 For example, the strings of the previous example would be stored in static variables